Ca11me1ce/City-Energy-Analysis-in-the-USA/buildings_and_industry/proj2_data_analysis/commercial_process/analysis/README.md

 * hist.jpg: Histogram plot of all features of data.

-## Predictive Analysis
+### Predictive Analysis

 * prediction.py: The py file processes the T-test, linear  regression, and classfiers.
+All info will be printed in the terminal.